dspears/sampleCode/README.md

-# Example code from two current projects.
+# Sample code from two current projects.

+- feedReader - A Blog RSS Feed Aggregator
+- codeTool - A tool for visualizing git repositories